Michael-Stacks/DevAgent/README.md

 # DevAgent — AI Code Assistant

 ## 🚀 Overview
-DevAgent is an AI prototype that can **analyze, debug, and optimize code**.
+DevAgent is an AI prototype that can **analyze, debug, and optimize code GitHub code**.
 It uses **retrieval-augmented generation (RAG)** with a local LLM (**Mistral via Ollama**) and a vector database (**Chroma**) to provide contextual answers about source code.

 ## ✨ Features